ahamlinman/xt/README.md

 # jyt

-jyt translates between three common serialized data formats: JSON, YAML, and TOML. jyt...
+jyt translates between three common serialized data formats: JSON, YAML, and TOML.

+jyt…

-- ...tries to be as efficient as possible for every input and output combination, avoiding internal buffers except where necessary for correct output.
+- …tries to be as efficient as possible for every input and output combination, avoiding internal buffers except where necessary for correct output.
-- ...autodetects input formats from file extensions, or supports a simple flag to set the input type.
+- …autodetects input formats from file extensions, or supports a simple flag to set the input type.
-- ...outputs JSON by default for convenient use with [jq][jq].
+- …outputs JSON by default for convenient use with [jq][jq].

 _Note: jyt v0.3 is a ground-up rewrite that shares no history with jyt v0.2.
 The older version remains available on the `v0.2` branch._